Jerry Prempeh

-Jerry Prempeh (born 29 December 1988 in Kumasi) is a Ghanaian footballer.
+Jerry Prempeh (born 29 December 1988) is a Ghanaian footballer.
 He currently plays for Swift Hesperange.

 Career

 Prempeh began his career with Le Mée Sports Football and signed with Troyes AC in 2003.
-He made five senior caps for Troyes AC and was released in summer 2009, to sign for FK Mlada Boleslav.
-In November 2009 resign his contract with FK Mlada Boleslav and signed with US Sénart-Moissy.
+He made five senior caps for Troyes AC and was released in summer 2009, to sign for FK Mladá Boleslav.
+In November 2009 resign his contract with FK Mladá Boleslav and signed with US Sénart-Moissy.
 After one season left on 23 June 2010 his club US Sénart-Moissy and signed with R.E.
 Virton.
 After just one season left R.E.
 Virton and joined to Swiss lower League club FC Fribourg.